Banknotes of Denmark, 1997 series

 The 1997 series of Danish Banknotes are part of the physical form of Denmark's currency, the Danish Krone (kr.), issued by Danmarks Nationalbank.
 The 1997 series commenced in March 1997 and has since been replaced by the 2009 series.
+As of 2025, they are no longer legal tender and have been taken out of circulation.

 The series was introduced gradually between 1997 and 1999.
 Its issue began on 10 March 1997 with the debut of the 200 kr. denomination, issued to bridge the gap between the 100 kr. and 500 kr. denominations.
 Between 2002 and 2005 the security features of the notes were improved to include holograms and fluorescent elements.
 In 2006, the national bank began designing new banknotes to replace this series.
 It officially began to be phased out with the issuance of the new 50 kr. banknote on 11 August 2009.

 The 1997 series was printed on cotton paper with metallic threads.
 Each banknote features a portrait of famous Danish artist or scientist beside a rosette with the note's denomination.
 The reverse side of each note depicts an early stone relief from a Danish church.
 The banknotes within the series are all the same height (72mm), though each denomination has a different width in order to make the notes distinguishable to those with visual impairments.

-The 50 kroner note
+50-kroner note

 Danmarks Nationalbank issued the 50 kroner bank note (DKK50) on 7 May 1999 and updated it on 25 August 2005.
 It has been out of print since 11 August 2009.

 Danish writer Karen Blixen is featured on the front side of the bill and decorated with flowers, which Blixen was said to be fond.
 The design on the reverse is inspired by a stone relief centaur from Landet Church on the island of Tåsinge.

 The 50 krone banknote has the word "femti", not "halvtreds" which is the usual Danish word for fifty.
 Femti is a word used for cheques.
 The Danish National bank first used it on the 50 krone banknote issued in 1957, and the 1997 banknote is thus the third to use this word.
 However, on the new banknote issued on 11 August 2009 the word "halvtreds" is used instead of "femti".

-The 100 kroner note
+100-kroner note

 Danmarks Nationalbank issued the 100 kroner bank note (DKK100) on 22 November 1999 and updated it on 27 November 2002.
 It has been out of print since 4 May 2010.

 Danish composer Carl Nielsen is featured on the front side of the bill.
 The reverse of the 100-kroner banknote shows a basilisk from Tømmerby Church in Vester Hanherred in northern Denmark.
 Around half of all Danish banknotes in circulation are 100-kroner banknotes, making it the principal banknote in the series.

 The 100-kroner bill is sometimes referred to as a hund (Danish for 'dog'), from a shortening of the word hundrede (a hundred).